In the early 2000’s James Butler a.k.a. The Harlem Hammer became one of the most infamous Boxers to ever lace up his gloves.

 Butler’s career was on the decline and things did not look good for him.
 Sam Kellerman, the brother of ESPN personality and Boxing analyst Max Kellerman had let Butler live with him in his Hollywood, California apartment as he tried to revive his career.

 On October 12, 2004 Butler murdered Sam Kellerman after he had asked Butler to move out.
-Butler picked up a hammer and repeatedly struck Kellerman over the head, they had been friends for 10 years.
+Butler picked up a hammer and repeatedly struck Kellerman over the head.
+They had been friends for 10 years.
 After murdering Kellerman he tried to burn down the apartment.
 Kellerman’s body was not recovered until October 17, 2004.

-Butler was a suspect and October 27, 2004 was arrested for murder and arson but plead not guilty two days later.
+Butler was a suspect and on October 27, 2004 was arrested for murder and arson but plead not guilty two days later.
 It wasn’t until July 8, 2005 that a Los Angeles judge ruled that their was enough evidence for Butler to go to trial.